Summary: An interview of Carl Holty conducted by William C. Agee in New York, N.Y., on 1964 Dec. 8, for the Archives of American Art.

 CARL HOLTY: Yes it should be.
 But I don't write too much about the present, more about what the present reminds me of fifty years ago.
 Harold Rosenberg cautioned me against being a chronicler because I didn't have a big enough popular reputation, not to be put aside, just tell the story and leave the painting to us.
 But I do know some stories and that was one that does relate a little bit to the ease off of the WPA.

 WILLIAM AGEE: Yes it does.

-CARL HOTLY: And there is an awful lot of material if you get these people talking.
+CARL HOLTY: And there is an awful lot of material if you get these people talking.
 Conflicting stories don't mean so much.
 Memory alone does that you know.

 WILLIAM AGEE: Certainly.

 CARL HOLTY: And [inaudible], she told me that she'd been taking out stuff, that on matters of the abstract art she'd think I'd be simple enough: and I was chairman for five years and John Graham for five or seven.
 We'd have, you know, just rattle on about the same way until 1945 when I left.
 That you'd get together and she said that there are four or five salient points, where nobody agrees.
 I mean the taping, which is not argumentative it's just different stories.

 WILLIAM AGEE: Well, that may be five different interpretations, not just the way people interpret things in that time.
 I think it's more than just memory, don't you?